jatin04-boop/Face-Based-Attendance-System-using-Python/README.md

 | **View Attendance** | Open today's attendance Excel/CSV                                          |
 | **Show Registered** | View all registered persons                                                |

----

-## 👁️‍🔮 6.
+### 👁️‍🗨️ 6.
 How It Works

 The system uses your webcam to detect and recognize faces in real-time.

-To mark attendance:
+For a person to be marked present:

-* The face must match a known person in `/faces/`
+* Face must match a known face from `faces/`
-* Eye blink and head movement must be detected (anti-spoofing)
+* Eye blink and head movement (anti-spoofing) must be detected
-* Mask must not be present on the face
+* No mask should be detected on the face

+Once validated:

-* If matched and validated, name is marked present in `/attendance/attendance_YYYY-MM-DD.xlsx`
+* Their name is marked in `attendance/attendance_YYYY-MM-DD.xlsx`

----

-## 📌 Notes
+### 📌 Notes

-* Register faces in well-lit environments for higher accuracy
+* Register faces in well-lit environments for better accuracy.
-* Use `Name_RollNo` format when saving names (e.g., `John_101`)
+* Use `Name_RollNo` format when saving names (e.g., `John_101`).
-* Anti-spoofing is enforced: static photos/videos won’t pass detection
+* Anti-spoofing is enforced: static photos or videos won't pass detection.

----

-## 🪼 7.
+### 🧼 7.
 Reset Attendance for New Day

-* Attendance is saved daily in a new file
-* To reset in-memory session for testing, just restart the app
+The system automatically logs new attendance each day in a new file.
+To clear session memory (for repeated testing), restart the app.

 ---